How to Start a Home Inspection Business

 Launching a home inspection business is an attractive idea and can provide an individual with the choice to opt out of the nine-to-five schedule that’s attached to working in the corporate world.
 Some home-inspector-hopefuls make the mistake of leaping right into their new business venture without first taking a step back and conducting research on what the job entails.

 An appraiser will determine the home’s value by conducting an appraisal that is commonly required before a borrower can close on their mortgage.
 On the contrary, a home inspector will determine the home’s condition, oftentimes educating the home buyer or owner during the inspection process.
 While home appraisals consider the condition of the home when doing their valuation, they also compare recent sales on comparable homes in the area and factor in many variables, including the home’s square footage, the number of bedrooms and bathrooms, lot size, area crime rates, and school districts.
 While having an appraisal completed is a typical requirement to finance a property, it usually benefits the lender the greatest by ensuring as little risk as possible when funding property on the borrower’s behalf.
-A home inspection, on the other hand, will protect the homeowner by determining if the property is in good condition, inspecting for good plumbing, air conditioning, electrical, etc., so the homeowner can feel safe living in the home and ensure proper construction on newly built homes, etc.
+A home inspection, on the other hand, will protect the homeowner by determining if the property is in good condition, inspecting for good plumbing, electrical, mold inspection, termite inspection, etc., so the homeowner can feel safe living in the home and ensure proper construction on newly built homes, etc.

 Starting a home inspection business can be very rewarding and can be operated on a part-time or full-time basis.
 While aiding clients who seek to fulfill the American Dream, home inspectors assist home shoppers by providing them with the confidence they need to sign off on their home purchase.
 By providing this service to clients, they help limit their client’s possible risk with what is most likely their largest investment.
 Simultaneously, home inspectors allow a buyer to have a potential advantage over a seller during sales price negotiations.